preference toml

 Why the Semantics Matter

-The names should match concepts from real alignment and evaluation workflows.
+the names match concepts from real alignment and evaluation workflows.

 | DSL Term | Empirical Concept | Why It Helps |